alexey-dc/rack_experiments/README.md

 The session was readily available inside of Sinatra controllers/endpoints that had run the middleware.
 But annoyingly, when Faraday ran its logging middleware - it was impossible to get ahold of Sinatra/Rack's `env` - it works like a global within the framework, but is inaccessible outside.

 # Staring at the abyss of options
 1. ...Perhaps I'd recreate all my Faraday connections on each new request?
-I hate to have my freedom so limited, though: this may imply inefficiency in code architecture, or in CPU cycles.
+This may imply inefficiency in code architecture, or in CPU cycles.
 This also risks introducing awkward coupling of Sinatra logic with utility classes it relies on.

 2. Maybe I can avoid Faraday middleware, and log each API call individually?
-A bit too un-DRY for my taste...
+That would be very un-DRY.

-3. Perhaps we can set a class-level variable on Faraday on each request?
+3. Perhaps it's possible to set a class-level variable on Faraday on each request?
 Would this even work?

 4. Ok, Sinatra utilizes what is basically a global, except it's concealed from Plain Ol' Ruby Object world.
 Can I just use a global?